alttester/AltTester-Unity-SDK/docs/pages/overview.md

 AltUnity Tester framework contains the following modules:

 * AltUnity Driver
-* AltUnity Tester Editor Window
+* AltUnity Tester Unity Package
 <!--
 * AltUnity Proxy
 -->

 AltUnity Tester is used to instrument your Unity App to expose access to all the objects in the Unity hierarchy.
-The instrumented Unity App opens up a TCP socket connection on the device running the Unity application and waits for an AltUnity Driver to connect after starting the application.
+The instrumented Unity App opens up a Web socket connection on the device running the Unity application and waits for an AltUnity Driver to connect after starting the application.

 AltUnity Driver module is used to connect to the instrumented Unity App, access all the Unity objects and interact with them through tests written in C#, Java or Python.

-AltUnity Tester Editor Window is the GUI used for instrumenting a Unity game and running C# tests directly from Unity Editor.
+AltUnity Tester Unity Package contains the AltUnity Tester Editor which is the GUI used for instrumenting a Unity game and running C# tests directly from Unity Editor.

 <!--
 AltUnity Proxy module is used to create the bridge between the tests and the instrumented Unity App.
 It acts as a webscoket server that facilitates communication between AltUnity Driver (tests) and AltUnity Tester (instrumented Unity app).